IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 ```

 The operator invocation code snippet shown above is ideally suited for a batch workload where the audio data is made available through files.
-If it is a real-time workload where the audio data is streamed via a network switch, then the operator invocation head will be slightly different and the rest of the code will be similar to what is done above for a file based audio input.
+If it is a real-time workload where the audio data is streamed via a telephony infrastructure, then the operator invocation head will be slightly different and the rest of the code will be similar to what is done above for a file based audio input.
 That slightly different operator invocation head is shown below.
 You can notice the difference in the input stream (AudioFileName versus AudioBlobContent) as well as in the use of a partition key within the parallel region annotation code segment.

 ```
 @parallel(width = $numberOfSTTEngines,